Idris01/backend-interview/README.md

 ## Description
 Following are the description of activites carried out to complete the project;
 1. Create DynamoDb Table
   This involve the creation of the database tables on an AWS cloud service.
-The tables created are `users` and `products` tables.
-For the
+The tables created are `users` and `products` tables and each has:
-  `users` table, there

     - Primary partition key field namely `id`, it is a UUID field, this must be unique

 2. Create the Lambda function that serves as the backend for the application.